 - Parchment paper always makes for no-stick biscuits and easy clean up.

 - To use of as much of the dough as possible you’ll need to re-roll the dough once and cut a few more.
 Only do this one time though, as the dough will start to dry out.
+(For more info on cooking with what you have and reducing waste, read this piece on Southern Food).

 A few items you’ll need for making Mexican Style Biscuits: